Accountants made a median salary of $71,550 in 2019. The best-paid 10 percent made $124,450 that year, while the lowest-paid 10 percent made $44,480.

 Skills in accounting and economics are essential if you want to become a successful accountant.
 The main focus in economics is the production, consumption, and distribution of wealth, goods, and services.
 On the other hand, accounting is analyzing, summarizing, and recording financial transactions.

-Accountants use a spreadsheet software or program these days to analyze, organize, and store data.
-This type of software replaced the old paper accounting worksheets, thus tasks became easier.
+Accountants use spreadsheet software or program these days to analyze, organize, and store data.
+This type of software replaced the old paper accounting worksheets; thus, tasks became easier.
 This tool can be used to automatically calculate mathematical problems by manipulating data with formulas and commands.
 They can also use this software to review past, present, and future performance or trends.

 This is the process of matching sets of records between two accounts to ensure that the information of funds going out of the company matches the actual money spent.
 The account reconciliation process is done before the end of a particular financial period.
 If the accountants find discrepancies in the account balances, they will perform investigations and take corrective action to rectify the inaccuracies.

 Most companies have at least one accountant in their team.
-Accountants are responsible for the reporting, recording and analysis of business transactions.
-According to the Bureau of Labor Statistics (BLS), the employment of accountants is expected to increase 6 percent from 2018 to 2028.
-The BLS also reported in 2018 that the median annual salary of an accountant in the United States is $70,500.
+Accountants are responsible for the reporting, recording, and analysis of business transactions.
+According to the Bureau of Labor Statistics (BLS), accountants’ employment is expected to increase 4 percent from 2019 to 2029.
+The BLS also reported in 2019 that the median annual salary of an accountant in the United States is $71,550.

 First, you must complete a bachelor’s degree in accounting or any related field.
 You should also maintain a GPA of at least 3.5 or higher to have a chance to position yourself with major companies such as:

 Second, you must gain hands-on experience.
 This is by enrolling in an internship or doing volunteer work.
 Getting hands-on experience is as important as having a degree because you will have a chance to be exposed to the field.
 Thus, you’ll be able to acquire the knowledge and skills that will make you a more competitive candidate in the job market.